Naomi Shihab Nyehttps://www.barclayagency.com/speakers/naomi-shihab-nye

 Naomi Shihab Nye describes herself as a “wandering poet.”
 She has spent 40 years traveling the country and the world to lead writing workshops and inspiring students of all ages.
 Nye was born to a Palestinian father and an American mother and grew up in St. Louis, Jerusalem, and San Antonio.
 Drawing on her Palestinian-American heritage, the cultural diversity of her home in Texas, and her experiences traveling in Asia, Europe, Canada, Mexico, and the Middle East, Nye uses her writing to attest to our shared humanity.

 Naomi Shihab Nye has been a Lannan Fellow, a Guggenheim Fellow, and a Witter Bynner Fellow (Library of Congress).
 She has received a Lavan Award from the Academy of American Poets, the Isabella Gardner Poetry Award, the Lee Bennett Hopkins Poetry Award, the Paterson Poetry Prize, four Pushcart Prizes, the Robert Creeley Prize, and "The Betty Prize" from Poets House, for service to poetry, and numerous honors for her children’s literature, including two Jane Addams Children’s Book Awards. .
 In 2011 Nye won the Golden Rose Award given by the New England Poetry Club, the oldest poetry reading series in the country.
-Her collection 19 Varieties of Gazelle was a finalist for the National Book Award.
 Her work has been presented on National Public Radio on A Prairie Home Companion and The Writer’s Almanac.
 She has been featured on two PBS poetry specials including “The Language of Life with Bill Moyers” and also appeared on NOW with Bill Moyers.
 She has been affiliated with The Michener Center for writers at the University of Texas at Austin for 20 years and also poetry editor at The Texas Observer for 20 years.
 She is Chancellor Emeritus for the Academy of American Poets, a laureate of the 2013 NSK Neustadt Award for Children’s Literature, and in 2017 the American Library Association presented Naomi Shihab Nye with the 2018 May Hill Arbuthnot Honor Lecture Award.
 In 2018 the Texas Institute of Letters awarded her the Lon Tinkle Award for Lifetime Achievement.
 In 2019 she was named Young People's Poet Laureate by the Poetry Foundation.
 Nye is Professor of Creative Writing - Poetry at Texas State University.

 Try refreshing the page or contact us if the problem persists.